Capital World Group

 What is the lead time in the garment industry?

 lead time progress in garment manufacturingIn apparel manufacturing process, lead time is the full span from the confirmed purchase order to the buyer receiving finished goods.
 This order-to-delivery time covers sourcing fabrics, developing and approving samples, bulk manufacturing, quality inspections, and shipment.
+For example, ordering 1,000 jackets might require 12 weeks from fabric procurement through production and delivery.

 The lead time formula in the garment industry is most often calculated by subtracting the order request date from the delivery date.
 However, some brands track it from initial order placement to final shipping.